Leigh Whannell: Film

-Whannell wrote the script for and acted in the 2011 paranormal thriller film, Insidious, which was directed by Wan and produced by Oren Peli.
+Whannell wrote the script for and acted in the 2010 supernatural horror film, Insidious, which was directed by Wan and produced by Jason Blum and Oren Peli.

 In relation to the Saw franchise, Whannell stated, also in 2011:

 It's hard to say definitively, because we don't own the copyright for it.
 The producers could make 10 more if they wanted to.
 But, if we're to take them at face value, they told us that they were definitely done with it.
 They're pretty exhausted.
 They've been making one a year every year for the past seven years, so I think they need some time off.

 Media reports were published in mid-2013 in regard to Cooties, a film project that Whannell is an executive producer, actor and screenwriter for.
 The film's plot concerns an extreme virus that infects an isolated elementary school.
 Whannell made his directing debut on the sequel Insidious: Chapter 3 (2015), which he also wrote.

 In 2014, Whannell expressed possible interest in returning to the Saw franchise; however, in a November 2013 post on his personal blog, Whannell described a new chapter beyond his partnership with Wan, as the director had finally reached his goal of making epic-style blockbuster productions.
-Whannel explained: "Now, he's off making the films he's always wanted to make - the big ones.
+Whannel explained: "Now, he's off making the films he's always wanted to make – the big ones.
 I have no doubt that his name will be added to that special club of film directors that he's always admired very soon.
 I'm so happy for him, like a proud father.
 And that is why it is the end of an era."
 Whannell also added that he doesn't rule out collaborating with Wan again, but he felt like he needs to direct a film for the first time.

-Whannell was writer-director of the science fiction body horror film Upgrade, which was released by Blumhouse Tilt and OTL Releasing in 2018 to positive reception.
-Whannell next wrote, directed, and co-executive produced a retooling of H.G.
-Wells' book The Invisible Man.
-The film starred Elisabeth Moss and Oliver Jackson-Cohen, and was released in 2020 to universal critical acclaim.
-In July 2020, it was announced that he's working on a sequel to The Invisible Man.
+Whannell was writer-director of the science fiction action film Upgrade, which was released by Blumhouse Tilt and OTL Releasing in 2018 to positive reception.
+Whannell next wrote, directed, and co-executive produced a retooling of H. G. Wells' book The Invisible Man.
+The film starred Elisabeth Moss and Oliver Jackson-Cohen, and was released in 2020 to universal critical acclaim; it grossed $145 million on a $7 million budget.
+In July 2020, it was announced that he is working on a sequel to The Invisible Man.
 Whannell is currently working on a reboot of Escape from New York.
-He's also producing and directing a sequel series to Upgrade.
+He is also producing and directing a sequel series to Upgrade.
+In June 2022, he was in talks to direct a reboot film based on the Green Hornet titled The Green Hornet and Kato from Amasia Entertainment and Universal Pictures The success of The Invisible Man led Universal Pictures to team with him again on Wolf Man, which he co-wrote with his wife, Corbett Tuck.
+The film stars Christopher Abbott and Julia Garner and was released in January 2025.